mandyliou/fitster/journals/Khaled_Azimi.md

+## Jan 18, 2023
+- Today I worked on:
+-fixing auth with Andrews walk through
+- creating the user page so they can view their own posts
+- updated queries to join different tables

 ## Jan 17, 2023
 - Today I worked on:
 - helping the get_one user to work
 - starting the component for the Frontend

 ## Jan 13, 2023